-Select financing options for a pharmacy
+Financing options for a pharmacy

 Like any small business owner, it is important to pick the right financing option for you.
-At this stage, having a financial advisor is crucial to begin the process as there are many financing options available including loans from traditional lenders such as commercial banks.
+At this stage, having a financial advisor or broker is crucial to begin the process as there are many financing options available including loans from traditional lenders such as commercial banks.
 There are 3 key elements that most lenders are primarily looking for: